 Move elements to a public workspace

 You can move Postman elements from your internal workspace into a public workspace.
+Elements include collections, environments, mock servers, flows, and specifications.
 You must have an Admin or Editor role for the public workspace to move elements to it.

 To move an existing element to a public workspace, do the following:

-1. Select Options icon View more actions next to the collection or environment name, then select Move.
+1. Select Options icon View more actions next to the element, then select Move.

-2. Select the public workspace to which you want to move the collection or environment, then select Move Collection or Move Environment.
+2. Select the public workspace to which you want to move the element, then select Move (Element).

 The Postman element that you move to the public workspace will no longer exist in the original workspace.